photo credit Robyn Gallant Photography Exeter, NH |

 There are so many wonderful memories I have of you I could write a book, your sayings, your undying love, and your beautiful face.
 I wanted to write to you so I wouldn’t forget, and I wanted you to know - I hope I told you I love you enough, and hugged you enough to show you how much I care.
 I know you will always be with me, I feel you now.
 Grammy, Peace be with you.

-“Your Adopted Daughter” – Jackie
+I love you, “Your Adopted Daughter” – Jackie

 March 1, 2010 – Today is your Birthday, Happy Birthday